PrajwalHolkar/AgriCO/README.md

    - Ensures reliable storage and retrieval of information critical to the agricultural trade process.

 4. **User Roles**
-   - Farmer Side: Empowers farmers to showcase their projects and receive bids.
+   - Farmer Side: Empowers farmers to showcase their products and receive bids.
-   - Buyer Side: Enables buyers to browse available projects and submit competitive bids.
+   - Buyer Side: Enables buyers to browse available products and submit competitive bids.
    - Admin Panel: Includes an admin panel for authentication and overall platform management.

 ## Getting Started